-- proposals should reinforce the character of the area as defined in the Walkeringham Character Study and Design Guide 2018. - Particular attention should be given to landscaping schemes and boundary treatment (using native trees and hedgerows) that reflect the surrounding character. - 3.
+- 1. Proposals should demonstrate a high design quality that will contribute to the character of the Village.
+In order to achieve this, new development proposals should reinforce the character of the area as defined in the Walkeringham Character Study and Design Guide 2018. - 2.
+Particular attention should be given to landscaping schemes and boundary treatment (using native trees and hedgerows) that reflect the surrounding character. - 3.
 Materials, scale and massing should also reinforce the existing character area as defined in the Walkeringham Character Study and Design Guide 2018.
 Materials should reflect the local materials, style and colour palette of the character area in which it is located. - 4.
 To be supported, proposals should demonstrate how: - a) the buildings, landscaping and planting creates well defined streets and attractive green spaces; and - b) the layout maximises opportunities to integrate new development with the existing settlement pattern; and - c) safe access, parking and servicing arrangements have been provided. - 5.
 Well-designed buildings should be appropriate to their location and context this may include innovative and contemporary design solutions provided they positively enhance the character and local distinctiveness. - 6.
-Innovative approaches to the construction of low carbon homes which demonstrate sustainable use of resources and high energy efficiency levels will be supported.
-Examples would include but would not be limited to: - a) siting and orientation to optimise passive solar gain; and - b) the use of high quality, thermally efficient building materials; and - c) installation of energy efficiency measures such as loft and wall insulation and double glazing. - 7.
-The retrofit of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards heritage assets and development is done with engagement and permissions of relevant organisations - 8.
-High quality design could be demonstrated by a report showing how the scheme accords with national design standards BfL12 or equivalent and would be expected to score in line with acceptable thresholds (usually 9 greens and no reds) unless it can be demonstrated that there are constraints which make this not possible or viable.
-The use of BfL12 or equivalent would be particularly encouraged for major development proposals.
+Innovative approaches to the construction of low carbon homes which demonstrate sustainable use of resources and high energy efficiency levels will be supported. - 7.
+The retrofit of heritage properties/assets will be supported to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards heritage assets.